MikaelMayer/Editor/README.md

 This means that whatever had the class `editor-menu` will be displayed in this edit mode.
 For example, `<button style="display:none" class="editor-menu">Click me</button>` is a button that will only appear when the page is opened with Editor in edit mode.
 You can use this mechanism to define your own scripts that self-modify the page.

+Here is a couple of function helpers that Editor provides globally to simplify your button's callbacks:

+    // Recursively deletes all text nodes of the HtmlNode emptyTextContent(node: HtmlNode)

+    // Returns the innermost node of the given tag that contains the caret. getEnclosingCaret(tagName: String): HtmlNode

+    // Inserts `node` before the `beforeNode` which should be a child of `parent`
+    // If `beforeNode` is undefined or not provided, `node` is appended to the children of `parent` insertBefore(parent: HtmlNode, node: HtmlNode [, beforeNode: HtmlNode])

+    // Duplicates `node`.
+    //   If the node is a <tr>, <th>, <td> or <li> followed by a text node (whitespace) and a node of the same tag,
+    //   then duplicates the whitespace as well.
+    // All options have default values.
+    // options: {
+    //   // If `after` is true, then the cloned node is inserted *after* the original node instead of before (default);
+    //   after: Bool,
+    //   // `onBeforeInsert` transforms the cloned node just before it is inserted.
+    //   onBeforeInsert: HtmlNode -> HtmlNode
+    // }
+    duplicate(node: HtmlNode [, options])

+    // Removes a node.
+If the node is a <tr>, <th>, <td> or <li>, removes the whitespace before as well. remove(node: HtmlNode)

 ### Security